ava-labs/avalanchego/vms/platformvm/warp/README.md

 Two strategies to provide that heuristic are:

-- Encode the Warp Message as a predicate for transaction inclusion.
-If the transaction is included, the Warp Message must have passed verification.
+- Encode the warp message as a predicate for transaction inclusion.
+If the transaction is included, the warp message must have passed verification.
-- Staple the results of every Warp Message verification operation to the block itself.
+- Staple the results of every warp message verification operation to the block itself.
 Use the stapled results to determine which messages passed verification.